-Values are 1-dimensional arrays of any of the usual Cactus data types, described in Section C1.9.8.
+Values are 1-dimensional arrays of any of the usual Cactus data types.
 A string can be stored by treating it as a 1-dimensional array of CCTK_CHAR (there's an example of this below).

 The basic "life cycle" of a table looks like this: